cool-calm/collected-press/docs/api.md

 ### Images (MIME type `image/*`)

-Images are presented on an HTML page, with links pointing to the corresponding [jsdelivr URL][jsdelivr-github].
+Images are presented within an HTML page, loading from their corresponding [jsdelivr URL][jsdelivr-github].

 ### Other file types